-Other questions will depend on your specific use cases.
+Keeping Ahead of New Web Threats – Other questions will depend on your specific use cases.
 For example, if your organization uses DevOps, ask the cloud security vendor about DevOps support (many solutions still don’t handle this well).
 Similar considerations include DevSecOps, full exploit protection (for example, most cloud WAFs still cannot protect against session manipulation attacks such as Cross-Site Request Forgeries), full Layer 7 DDoS protection, and so on.

 Of course, interrogating vendors is time-consuming, but it’s vitally necessary.
 You’ll find that most security vendors can only provide some of the features listed above.
 But be persistent and keep looking—there are actually a (limited) number of solutions that can provide full protection.

 As shown earlier, today’s threat environment demands comprehensive, robust web security.
 You should not settle for anything less.